 Jordan D'Abruzzo is a second year PhD student in the Mathematics Department at UCF.
 He received a Bachelor of Science in Mathematics and a minor in Computer Science from UCF in 2015.
 He has a year of teaching assistant experience, and over five years of tutoring experience.
 As an undergraduate, he worked in the Math Lab at UCF and received Tutor of the Year for the 2014-2015 academic year.
 His research interests include probability theory and mathematical statistics.

-Arielle Gaudiello is a fourth year PhD student in the Mathematics Department at UCF.
+Arielle Gaudiello is a fifth year PhD candidate in the Mathematics Department at UCF.
 She received a Bachelor of Science in Mathematics and a minor in Holocaust and Genocide Studies from Stockton University in 2013.
-This will be her third year as a member of the EXCEL/COMPASS team.
+This will be her fourth year as a member of the EXCEL/COMPASS team.
 Recently, Arielle was received the Award for Excellence by a Graduate Teaching Assistant at UCF.
 Her research interests include epidemic modeling, and she is working on a mathematical model for the human papillomavirus (HPV) in Japan with her advisor Dr. Zhisheng Shuai.